 Stock up and pack plenty of snacks.
-This will save time and money because you won’t have to make as many pit stops on the road which can be costly and slow you down.
+This will save time and money because you won’t have to make as many pit stops on the road or spend as much money on snacks at the airport.

-I usually store all the non-perishable snacks in a large cardboard box and put it in the staging area.
+I usually store all the non-perishable snacks in a large cardboard box and put it in the staging area for our road trips.

 7) Car Maintenance

-Give you car a quick but thorough maintenance check.
+Give your car a quick but thorough maintenance check.

-For example: oil change, tire pressure, top off fluids, fill gas tank
+For example, oil change, tire pressure, top off fluids, fill the gas tank

-This is a great preventative measure for you car, as well as your for your peace of mind when on the road.
+This is a great preventative measure for your car, as well as for your peace of mind when on the road.